 Like most countries in the East, you might find Thailand is vastly different from what you are accustomed to as a Westerner.
 The way of life in Southeast Asia is incomparable to our experiences.
 Oddly enough, this is one of the reasons it’s such an excellent travel destination: you get to experience a new culture for the very first time!

-With an open mind and aware of these do’s and don’ts in Thailand, it’s sure to be an incredible experience.
+So, with an open mind and an awareness of these do’s and don’ts in Thailand, you’re sure to have an incredible experience.

 1. DO: Visit the Islands